bmlanguage/bml/documentation.md

         *   **Memory Access and Region Interaction:**
             *   Pointers with the `@region` modifier can only access the specified memory region.
 The compiler may generate a compile-time error if the pointer attempts to access memory outside of the region where it is defined.
             *   `dataRegion` declarations do not directly grant access to the data to other memory regions.
 To transfer data across regions, a CAM will have to explicitly read from one region and write to another region using memory copy functions or by transferring using memory mapped peripherals.
             *   CAMs can also define their own memory regions using the `CAMDataRegion` specifier.
-This data region has the same scope as the CAM and can be used to perform calculations, store intermediate results, or implement other internal logic within a given CAM.
-CAM data regions can also be used to store CAM configurations, parameters, or other persistent states for that CAM.
+This data region has the same scope as the CAM, and can be used to perform calculations, store intermediate results, or implement other internal logic within a given CAM.
+CAM data regions can also be used to store CAM configurations, parameters or other persistent state for that CAM.
         *   Example: `type SecureData = uint32 @region("secureRegion");`
     *   **Capability-Based Regions:** `dataRegion regionName capabilities(read, write) { ... };`
         *   Data regions are used for compile-time region-based memory access controls and memory management, allowing compile-time checking of memory accesses and capabilities, increasing memory safety.
 If only one member is present curly braces can be removed. `dataRegion MySecureData uint32 secretKey;`